almtree/AroMaster/firmware/README.md

 > The _Assembled version_ of the ARO-Master Box comes with all hardware and software already installed

 ### The web page consists of
-- System data
+- System data info
-- Weather data
+- Weather data info
 - Setup and configuration
 - Image from the sky camera (if available)
 - Meteo satellite image